Miakatt/VL6180_Encoder/README.md

 # VL6180_Encoder
 Reading a VL6180X Lidar range finder, triggered with a 600p/r bi-directional encoder using an ESP8266 D1 Mini.
+Distance counter is reset when the python code running on the laptop is started.
+Change the COM port in read_range.py (look at Device Manager ports section).

 D1 Mini Pin Connections.
 VL6160 SCL --> D1 Mini Pin D1